Home

 Since we have a great High Priest who has entered heaven, Jesus the Son of God, let us hold firmly to what we believe.
 This High Priest of ours understands (sympathizes with) our weaknesses, for he faced all of the same testings (temptations and challenges) we do, yet he did not sin.
 So let us come boldly to the throne of our gracious God.
 There we will receive his mercy, and we will find grace to help us when we need it most.
 Hebrews 4:15-16 (NLT)

-Something incredibly profound is something written by an icon of the New Testament, the Apostle Paul.
-He wrote about this challenge concerning prayer.
+Something incredibly profound is something written by an icon of the New Testament, the Apostle Paul who wrote about this challenge regarding prayer.

 In the same way, the Holy Spirit helps us where we are weak.
 We do not know how to pray or what we should pray for, but the Holy Spirit prays to God for us with sounds that cannot be put into words.
 God knows the hearts of men.
 He knows what the Holy Spirit is thinking.
 The Holy Spirit prays for those who belong to Christ the way God wants Him to pray.
 Romans 8:26-27 (NLV)